-By turns a World War II epic, a satire and a love story, The Singapore Grip is going to be classic Sunday night viewing on ITV.
+By turns a World War II epic, a satire and a love story, The Singapore Grip is going to be must-watch TV.

 Adapted from JG Farrell’s classic novel by Sir Christopher Hampton (Atonement, Dangerous Liaisons), the series zooms in on a British family living in Singapore during the Japanese invasion from 1942 to 1945.

 Leading the incredible cast are Luke Treadaway (Ordeal by Innocence, Traitors) as reluctant hero Matthew Webb and David Morrissey (The Walking Dead, State of Play) as ruthless businessman Walter Blackett.

 BT TV caught up with Morrissey to find out why this epic period drama captured his imagination and looks set to be a big hit on BritBox...